Skip to content

 • review quality and tone

-• test and lint detection when commands are not configured
+• test evidence collection, plus test and lint detection when commands are not configured

 • how good auto-fix attempts are for your stack